Chris Kenny: Career

-Opinions
+Opinions and other roles

-Kenny has been a vocal critic of ABC expansionism and alleged bias.
-In 2020, he referred to the Australian public broadcasters ABC and SBS as the "enemies of the people".
+Kenny has been a vocal critic of the Australian Broadcasting Corporation (ABC) for alleged expansionism and bias.
+In 2020, he referred to the Australian public broadcasters ABC and SBS as "enemies of the people".

-He argued in July 2011 that Julia Gillard could not recover as prime minister, that Labor would lose and that Kevin Rudd could limit the extent of those losses.
+He argued in July 2011 that Julia Gillard could not recover as prime minister, that Labor would lose the next general election and that Kevin Rudd could limit the extent of those losses.

 Following the 2014 Sydney hostage crisis, Kenny criticised the #illridewithyou campaign and the refusal of many to accept the Islamist motivation of the siege.
-Kenny had been at the Lindt Chocolat Café, the scene of the hostage crisis, only minutes before it unfolded.
+Kenny had been at the Lindt Chocolate Café, the scene of the hostage crisis, only minutes before it unfolded.